-- Data Path s a field to enter a default data path for all SampleRobot recordings.
+- Data Path offers a field to enter a default data path for all SampleRobot recordings.
 You can also use the Browse button on the right to specify the data path. - Multisample Audio and MIDI Defaults allows you to set up all default parameters regarding the Multisample Record section.
-Please read also page 21

-- Multisamples Recording Defaults allows you to set up all parameters regarding the Multisample Record & Loop Settings.
-Please read also page 24 for more information.
-These settings will be used as default settings when creating new Multisamples. - On the right, you will find some Xpert settings for advanced users: - □ Click/Pop Reduction can be activated to suppress typical clicks and pops during the attack and release phase of a sample.
-The default setting is active.
-When activated SampleRobot will render "micro-fades" at the beginnings and ends into exported samples. - □ Zero Crossing should normally be activated.
-All loop, size and markers operations will be executed at zero crossings (positions in the audio where the amplitude is zero) then.
-This helps you to avoid pops and clicks. - □ Latency compensates the latency of your audio interface or sound card.
-The latency is important during Note Out recognition.
-In most cases you can work with the predefined setting of 21 ms.
+Please read also page 18 for more information.
+These settings will be used as dafault settings when creating new Multisamples. - Multisamples Recording Defaults allows you to set up all parameters regarding the Multisample Record & Loop Settings.
+Please read also page 20 for more information.
+These settings will be used as default settings when creating new Multisamples. - On the right, you will find some Xpert settings for advanced users: - Click/Pop Reduction can be activated to suppress typical clicks and pops during the attack and release phase of a sample.
+When activated SampleRobot will render "micro-fades" at the beginnings and ends into exported samples. - Zero Crossing should normally be activated.
+All loop, size and markers operations will be executed at zero crossings (positions in the audio where the